-If a student, employee or visitor has been the victim of sexual violence they should immediately report it to EGSC Police Department.
+If a student, employee or visitor has been the victim of sexual violence they should immediately report it to the EGSC Police Department.
+The EGSC Police Department strongly advocates that a victim of a sexual assault, report the incident in a timely manner.
 Time is a critical factor for evidence collection and preservation.
 In the case of an emergency or ongoing threat, get to a safe location and call 911.
-Students may also report to the Title IX Coordinator, Director of Student Conduct, EGSC Counselor, or other college official; employees and others may report to Title IX Coordinator or the Office of Human Resources.
+Students may also report to a Housing representative, Director of Student Conduct, Vice President for Academic and Student Affairs, Title IX Coordinator, EGSC Counselor, or other college official; employees and others may report to Title IX Coordinator or the Office of Human Resources.
 College officials will assist the victim in notifying law enforcement, if the victim elects to do so.
 Victims are also entitled to not file a report to law enforcement.
-Filing a police report with a college officer will not obligate the victim to prosecute, nor will it subject the victim to scrutiny or judgmental opinions from officers.
+Filing a police report with a police officer will not obligate the victim to prosecute, nor will it subject the victim to scrutiny or judgmental opinions from officers.
 Filing a police report will: